handsontable/handsontable/docs/content/guides/accessibility/accessibility-overview.md

 We believe in a web that's available to everyone.
 That's why we designed our data grid to be used by people with disabilities, including those who use assistive technologies like screen readers or keyboard navigation.

-To make Handsontable accessible by default, its out-of-the-box accessibility features include:
+Ensuring a high level of accessibility by default, Handsontable's built-in features include:

 - Intuitive [keyboard navigation](#keyboard-navigation) that lets you access any feature without using a mouse.
 - Transparent HTML structure following best accessibility practices.